CKalitin/ckalitin.github.io/_posts/2023-10-11-80-trillion-dollars.md

 5. Space Applications (eg. Starlink) will grow exponentially long into the future.
 6. AI Robot's takeover of labour will follow an S-curve.
 This will be the largest economic paradigm shift in human history.

-A note on fusion: If there is a fusion breakthrough that allows for cheaper energy generation than future solar, its adoption will follow an S-Curve.
+<i>A note on fusion: If there is a fusion breakthrough that allows for cheaper energy generation than future solar, its adoption will follow an S-Curve.
 Currently the S-curves of renewable energy are much clearer than that of fusion, as fusion is an R&D project.
-In the future, it may make sense to invest more in fusion but currently it is high risk and difficult to invest in.
+In the future, it may make sense to invest more in fusion but currently it is high risk and difficult to invest in.</i>

 ‎